On This Page

 Students meet in the assigned classroom at the time assigned in the course schedule.
-Students are expected to attend all classes in-person.
+Students are expected to attend all classes in-person unless they are ill or otherwise unable to attend class.
 In the event of occasional and/or temporary absence, students will follow the attendance policy of the University, with some flexibility.

 In the event of an extended absence from an in-person class, the University will work with the student to identify communication and collaboration tools appropriate for the student to successfully complete the course to the extent available.
 In the event of a change in circumstance that would impact a student’s ability to attend in-person prior to the start of the fall 2020 semester, the University will work with the student on the selection of an alternate course.

 Time: Days and times are assigned.

 Webinars designed to provide critical information to faculty and staff about the in-person instructional mode.